adamlofts/mysql1_dart/README.md

 of blocking reads on sockets.
 The API for the library can be found in lib/interfaces.dart.
 Examples and suchlike may come in the future.

+To run the tests, you'll need to use [pub](http://www.dartlang.org/docs/pub-package-manager/) to import the sdk's unittests package.
+You'll also need to create a 'connection.options' file, by copying 'connection.options.example' and modifying the settings.

 Licence
 -------